chuchen2017/GeoNeuralRepresentation/readme.md

 ## 📌 Overview

-Spatial representation learning underpins a wide range of **GeoAI applications**—from land-use classification to urban morphology analysis.
-However, encoding the **shapes, positions**, and **topological relationships** of spatial entities (points, polylines, polygons) remains a challenging task.
+**Spatial Representation Learning** serves as the foundation for a wide range of GeoAI applications.
+We introduce **Geo2Vec**, a unified spatial representation learning framework for generating **general-purpose** embeddings of geospatial entities.

-### 🧠 Why Geo2Vec?
+### 🧠 What is Geo2Vec?

-**Geo2Vec** introducing:
-- **Signed Distance Field (SDF)-based encoding**: Points are sampled around spatial entities and encoded by their signed distances (positive outside, negative inside).
-- **Adaptive sampling & rotation-invariant encoding**: Enabling rich, geometry-aware and interpretable embeddings.
-- **Compact neural approximation** of each shape's SDF.
+Geo2Vec is a tool for generating informative representations of geospatial entities—including points, lines, multi-line, polygons, multipolygons, and polygons with holes.
+It can extract **global-level** location representations, **fine-grained** geometric representations, or **both**, and these embeddings can be seamlessly used for any downstream GeoAI task, and boost GeoAI model's performance.

+ **Signed Distance Field (SDF)–based representation** — Each entity is converted into a signed distance field.
+We sample points within this field as training data and train a neural network to model the SDF.

 ---

 ## ✨ Key Features

-- 🌀 **SDF-Based Embeddings** — Learn spatial structures through real distance fields.
+-  **Embeddings without intermediate space** — Learn spatial representation directly from the coordinate space, no feature engineering or fourier transform.
-- 📐 **Adaptive Positional Encoding** — Capture fine detail and structure.
+-  **Adaptive Positional Encoding** — Capture fine detail and complex geometric patterns of geospatial entities.
-- 🔁 **Rotation-Invariance** — Robust to spatial orientation.
+-  **Rotation-Invariant Positional Encoding** — Optional module for orientation-invariant shape representations.
-- 🗺️ **Supports multiple geometry types** — Points, lines, and polygons, multipolygon, polygon with holes.
+-  **Supports multiple geometry types** — Point, LineString, MultiLineString, Polygon, MultiPolygon, and Polygon with holes.

 ---